tobealive/docs/docs/concepts/constants.md

 Outside from `main` module all constants need to be prefixed with the module name.

 In order to distinguish constants from local variables, the full path to constants must be specified.

-For example, to access the `pi` const, full `math.pi` name must be used both outside the `math` module, and inside it.
+For example, to access the `pi` constant, full `math.pi` name must be used both outside the `math` module, and inside it.
 That restriction is relaxed only for the `main` module (the one containing your `fn main()`), where you can use the unqualified name of constants defined there, i.e. `numbers`, rather than `main.numbers`.

 [vfmt](../tools/builtin-tools.md#v-fmt) takes care of this rule, so you can type `println(pi)` inside the `math` module, and vfmt will automatically update it to `println(math.pi)`.